By Linda C. Ashar, J.D. | 05/02/2024

 Linda C. Ashar, J.D.

-Linda C. Ashar, J.D., is a full-time Associate Professor at the Dr. Wallace E. Boston School of Business, teaching undergraduate and graduate courses in business, law, crisis management, and ethics.
+Linda C. Ashar, J.D., is a full-time Associate Professor at the Dr. Wallace E. Boston School of Business at American Public University, teaching undergraduate and graduate courses in business, law, artificial intelligence, crisis management, entrepreneurship, global studies, and ethics.
 She obtained her Juris Doctor from the University of Akron School of Law.
-Her practice spans more than 30 years in Ohio and federal courts.
-In 2021, she received the Dr. Wallace E. Boston School of Business Award for Graduate Excellence in Teaching.
+Her law practice spans more than 30 years in Ohio and federal courts.
+She is a recipient of the Dr. Wallace E. Boston School of Business Award for Graduate Excellence in Teaching and Co-editor of The International Journal of Open Educational Resources.

 Next Steps